-The affirmative vote of the majority of votes cast on the proposal will determine the outcome of the proposal.
+Each director nominee shall be elected by the affirmative vote of a majority of votes cast at the Annual Meeting in person (virtually) or by proxy, provided that a quorum is present.
 For the proposal, "abstain" votes and broker non-votes, if any, will count as shares represented at the meeting for purpose of establishing a quorum but will have no effect on the outcome of the vote.